 Light Medication and Toiletries

-For light medications, like pain killers, Swanson Supermarket and MCM tend to have the best stock (see the section above for details on these shops).
+For light medications, like pain killers, Swanson Supermarket, Double M and MCM tend to have the best stock (see the section above for details on these shops).
 They also sell toiletry items, from shampoos to tampons, as well as common toiletry items that you’ll need in Niue, like sunscreen and insect repellent.

 Swanson Supermarket and MCM have the widest range of baby products, including baby food and nappies.
 Double M also sells a range of baby food and formula imported from New Zealand.

 There is no pharmacy in Niue, so prescription medication is only available from Niue Foou Hospital.
 The hospital is located in Kaimiti, Alofi, not too far from the airport.
 Clinic hours are 8am-4pm Monday to Thursday and 9am-10am and 7pm-8pm Friday to Sunday and public holidays.
 Note that it’s usually best to bring enough prescribed medication to Niue for your entire visit.

 Since hiring a car at least for part of your visit to Niue is essential to get around, you’ll undoubtedly need to use the fuel station at least once.
 Niue has only one gas station, Central Services, which is located in Alofi South on the main road.

 The fuel station is fully serviced in that an attendant will fuel your vehicle for you.
 They accept cash and New Zealand bank cards only.

 Learn more about Niue’s fuel station in our complete guide.